thelabnyc/wagtail-spa-integration/README.md

 - passit.io's Homepage should be a child of the api.example.com page page and should have a Site.

 `WAGTAILAPI_BASE_URL` must be set in settings.py so that the API shows the correct `detail_url` in the API.

+### Sitemap support

+If may be useful to explicitly request a sitemap.xml for a specific site. `from wagtail_spa_integration.views import sitemap` adds a query parameter `site` for this.
+Use it exactly as you would wagtail's sitemap.
+Then add a query parameter like `example.com/sitemap.xml?site=2`.

 ## Usage with Angular